joe-p/Stalker-2-Mutant-Health-Reduction/README.md

 Expect this to be roughly 2 12x70 buckshots close range to kill (not tested).

+### Snork

+* Strike protection reduced from 3 to 1

+Expect this to be roughly 2 12x70 buckshots close range to kill (not tested).

 ### Bloodsucker

 * Strike protection reduced from 3 to 1
 * Max health reduced from 500 to 300

-Takes roughly 3-4 12x70 buckshots close range to kill.
+Takes roughly 4 12x70 buckshots close range to kill.

 ## Using Custom Values